lyarenei/JellySonic/doc/endpoints.md

 Unfortunately, there doesn't seem a way to set playback with custom time, so optional `time` parameter is ignored => scrobbles are only in current time.

+User rating is not available in Jellyfin and will not be implemented.

 | endpoint  | implemented | notes                          |
 |-----------|-------------|--------------------------------|
 | star      | yes         |                                |